 Multiple sclerosis (MS) may affect your walking.
 The good news is so might AMPYRA

-AMPYRA® (dalfampridine) is the only FDA-approved medication shown to improve walking in people with MS. This was demonstrated by an increase in walking speed.
+AMPYRA® (dalfampridine), an oral medication, is the only treatment shown to improve walking in people with MS. This was demonstrated by an increase in walking speed.
 AMPYRA improved walking in significantly more people with MS than placebo (sugar pill) in two clinical trials (34.8% vs. 8.3% and 42.9% vs. 9.3%).
 Improving your walking may help with even the simplest things, like keeping up with friends and family.
 Not everyone responds to AMPYRA.
 Individual results may vary.

 Why walking better may matter

 In the clinical studies, people who walked faster in the AMPYRA clinical trials, regardless of whether they were taking AMPYRA or placebo, also reported improvements in their walking-related activities.* This was shown using the 12-Item Multiple Sclerosis Walking Scale (or MSWS-12).